 Types of Sewing Machines

-Computerized machines offer programmable stitch options and built-in designs, ideal for intricate projects.
-Mechanical machines provide basic stitch options, they are easier to use and maintain.
+Computerised machines offer advanced control with programmable stitch options, automatic stitch tension adjustments, and built-in designs, making them ideal for intricate projects and easy to use for beginners.
+Mechanical sewing machines provide basic stitch options, smooth operation, powerful motors, and are easier to use and maintain due to their user-friendly features.
 Choose based on the complexity of projects and user proficiency.

 Overlocker Sewing Machines